Cloud Security

 }

-That gives you the access audit: who invoked which model at what time under which IAM role from which VPC endpoint.
-The data event record does not include the prompt or response — those go to model invocation logging, configured once per region:
+That produces the access audit — who invoked which model at what time, under which IAM role, from which VPC endpoint.
+The record does not include the prompt or response themselves.
+Those go to model invocation logging, configured once per region:

 resource "aws_bedrock_model_invocation_logging_configuration" "main" {